aishwaryamensinkai/OverlayStream/README.md

    ```
    The React app will run on `http://localhost:3000`.

+To test on the website you can use this link `https://test-streams.mux.dev/x36xhzz/x36xhzz.m3u8`

 ## 📑 API Documentation

 The backend provides a CRUD API to manage overlays.